fpants/vw-discover-media-audio-conformer/README.md

 * removing any hidden files
 * removing special OSX hidden directories such as .Spotlight-V100 and .Trashes

-It uses the mutagen audio manipulation and pillow image manipulation python libraries.
+It uses the mutagen audio manipulation and pillow image manipulation python libraries (pip install mutagen Pillow).
 Only files using the mpeg 4 container (m4a) are supported, but mp3 support is possible, as mutagen can handle it.

     $ python conformer.py